PagerDuty/incident-response-docs/docs/before/different_roles.md

 ## Deputy

 ### What is it?
 A Deputy is a direct support role for the Incident Commander.
-This is not a shadow where the person just observes, the Deputy is expected to perform important tasks during an incident.
+This is not a shadow where the person just observes.
+The Deputy is expected to perform important tasks during an incident.

 ### Why have one?
-It's important for the IC to focus on the problem at hand, rather than worrying about documenting the steps or monitoring timers.
+It's important for the IC to focus on the problem at hand rather than worrying about documenting the steps or monitoring timers.
 The deputy helps to support the IC and keep them focussed on the incident.

 ### What are the responsibilities?
 The Deputy is expected to:

 1. Bring up issues to the Incident Commander that may otherwise not be addressed (keeping an eye on timers that have been started, circling back around to missed items from a roll call, etc).
 1. Be a "hot standby" Incident Commander, should the primary need to either transition to a SME, or otherwise have to step away from the IC role.
-1. Manage the incident call, and be prepared to remove people from the call if instructed by the Incident Commander.
+1. Manage the incident call and be prepared to remove people from the call if instructed by the Incident Commander.

 ### Who are they?
-Any Incident Commander can act as a deputy.
+Any Incident Commander can act as a Deputy.
 Deputies need to be trained as an Incident Commander as they may be required to take over command.

 ### How can I become one?
 Take a look at our [Deputy training guide](/training/deputy.md).
 Deputies also need to be [trained as an Incident Commander](/training/incident_commander.md).